Tips To Properly Clean Wood Cutting Board

 Cleaning cutting boards

 It is important to properly clean and disinfect the cutting board to remove food residues.
-The nonporous cutting board can be easily cleaned and sanitized by simply putting them into a dishwasher.
+The nonporous cutting board can be easily cleaned and sanitized in a dishwasher.
 However, a wood cutting board should not be washed in the dishwasher, as it will absorb excess water.

 Maintaining Wooden Cutting Board